A Song Of The Road

 Even so, the story continues to remain a sobering one.
 As each difficulty presents itself, whether it be the result of Mahendra's inability to manage the simple technology of a cell phone or find the location of the place—Dongri—that it has been rumored "Siddhu" might have disappeared to, the tone of the film remains restrained, like one of those poignant stories by Rabindranath Tagore when he was not wearing his heart on his sleeve and embraced a starker, true-to-life realism.
 In fact, as we watch the story unfold, we are reminded that the most impressive, difficult and rewarding art form results not from creating fantasy, but in accurately depicting reality.

 One commentator/critic has accused Mehta of “aestheticizing” poverty.
 But such a comment can only be made by a western-oriented critic who has never experienced a place like India.
-(First of all, it would be impossible to "recreate" the backdrops of the cities shown in Mehta's film.)
+(First of all, it would be nearly impossible to "recreate" the backdrops of the cities shown in Mehta's film.)
 Nor does the music detract from the tone or pace of the story, as another American critic suggested (once it reluctantly and finally does make its entrance)—certainly not any more than do the soaring scores of those neorealist films of the forties, or even Buñuel's 1950 film about forgotten street children in Mexico City, Los olvidados.
 (Or, for that matter, even in David Riker's 1998 film, La ciudad, which was shot in a neorealist style.)
 As the story deepens, the documentary feel of the film fades out, and Mehta's lyricism begins to fade in.

 While the music in those lush and heartrending films arguably added a romance and gravitas to their stories, in Siddharth the score arrives each time just in time, if only to reinforce, at least temporarily, a world that is coming apart at the seams.
 It is as if Mahendra, desperately in need of an invisible structure to sustain him, conjures up its haunting and dissonant strains with every step of his futile search.
 Ironically, it is not the namesake of the film, but his father whose search forces him to inevitably contemplate the depths of his own existence. ('Siddharth' comes from the Sanskrit, and suggests: one who has found his meaning or achieved his goals.)